Continuing Education Activity

-Dynamic radiographs (sitting and standing): Dr. Maigne, in France, invented the idea of seated X-rays of the coccyx as a way to see the coccyx position while the coccydynia patient was most symptomatic, which typically occurs while sitting.
+Dynamic radiographs (sitting and standing): Dr. Maigne, in France, invented the idea of seated X-rays of the coccyx to see the coccyx position while the coccydynia patient was most symptomatic, which typically occurs while sitting.
 By comparing the coccyx position while sitting versus the position while standing, the clinician can objectively measure the amount of change.
 These coccygeal movements are measured as changes in the coccygeal angle (amount of flexion) and luxation (amount of listhesis at each of the coccygeal joints).
 These studies allow the classification of patients with coccydynia into groups based on coccygeal luxation and mobility (hypomobile, hypermobile, and normal mobility).
 The normal range of coccygeal mobility is between 5 and 20 degrees.
-Thus, if sitting causes a change in the coccygeal angle of fewer than 5 degrees, then this is hypomobility.
-Conversely, if sitting changes the coccygeal angle by 20 degrees or more, then this is hypermobility.
+Thus, if sitting causes a change in the coccygeal angle of fewer than 5 degrees, this is hypomobility.
+Conversely, if sitting changes the coccygeal angle by 20 degrees or more, this is hypermobility.

-The patients responding best to manual treatments are those with normal coccyx mobility, while those with immobile coccyxes had poor results with manual treatments.
+The patients responding best to manual treatments are those with normal coccyx mobility, while those with immobile coccyxes had poor results with manual therapies.
 In people without coccydynia, the change in luxation (listhesis) at the coccygeal joints is less than 25% of the anterior-posterior depth of the coccygeal vertebral body.
 Seated radiographs of the coccyx often reveal abnormalities that were missed on non-seated radiographs.

-Computed tomography scan (CT) of a normal adult coccyx shows variability in the fusion of the sacrococcygeal and intercoccygeal joints.
+A computed tomography scan (CT) of a normal adult coccyx shows variability in the fusion of the sacrococcygeal and intercoccygeal joints.
 Female coccyges are more often shorter, straighter, and more retroverted..
 However, these anatomic findings should be interpreted in correlation with a thorough history and detailed clinical examination before determining whether the findings are (or are not) the cause of the patient's pain.

-Magnetic resonance imaging (MRI) can be used to assess anterior curvature of the coccyx, the fusion of the sacrococcygeal and intercoccygeal joints, as well as the presence of a distal coccyx bone spicule (spur).
+Magnetic resonance imaging (MRI) can be used to assess the anterior curvature of the coccyx, the fusion of the sacrococcygeal and intercoccygeal joints, as well as the presence of a distal coccyx bone spicule (spur).
 These anatomical findings can either be a precipitant or a consequence of coccydynia.
-Overall, MRI can be a very helpful diagnostic test for patients with coccydynia.
+Overall, MRI can be a helpful diagnostic test for patients with coccydynia.
 MRI can also assist in screening for local malignant and non-malignant tumors.